-Mumbai, India’s financial capital, is fondly called as the ‘City of Dreams’.
-It is home to the second-largest movie industry in the world – Bollywood.
+Mumbai, India’s financial capital, is fondly called the ‘City of Dreams’.
+It is home to the second-largest movie industry in the world – Bollywood – and contains some of the most famous landmarks in India.

 Mumbai now has a complex mix of British heritage buildings, swanky shopping malls, skyscrapers and ancient infrastructure like dhobi-ghat (a massive open-air laundry).